redecentralize/alternative-internet/README.md

 [SyncNet](http://jack.minardi.org/software/syncnet-a-decentralized-web-browser/) is a decentralized web browser built on top of BitTorrent Sync and (soon) Colored Coins for name resolution.
 Every time you access a site, you store all of its contents on your machine.
 The next user to request the site can get the contents from both your machine and the original server.
 As more people access a page, it becomes available from more machines, reducing the load on the original server.

+### Syncthing

+[Syncthing](http://syncthing.net/) replaces Dropbox and BitTorrent Sync with something open, trustworthy and decentralized.
+Your data is your data alone and you deserve to choose where it is stored, if it is shared with some third party and how it's transmitted over the Internet.

 ### Syndie

 [Syndie](http://syndie.i2p2.de/)  is an open source system for operating distributed forums offering a secure and consistent interface to various anonymous and non-anonymous content networks.